BarishNamazov/barish.me/src/content/blog/2025-11-15-mit-cs-degree.md

 My final semester.
 I thought I had no requirement other than completing the second term of 6.UAR left.
 But it turned out I hadn't done the swim test either.
+Usually, the freshmen line up to do their swimming in the first semester, but COVID prevented that for me.

-I did it on the last possible day after a few increasingly insistent emails, and, despite being in bad shape back then, I passed.
+I did the swim test on the last possible day after a few increasingly insistent emails, and, luckily, I passed.

 To stay a full-time student, I still had to fill the 36 minimum units, so I took a few fun classes.